ibrahimjuhas/FinTech545_Fall2023_Ibrahim/week03_answers/README.md

-#Project Week 02
+#Project Week 03

 Git clone the repo
 Run all the cells in Jupyter notebook.

-The problem2.csv is sourced from GitHub and should be able to run on its own.
+The dailyreturn.csv and dailyprices.csv are sourced from local directory.
+Please change the directory to the raw link from github.
+The data sources are uploaded to GitHub.

-If not, change the directory on pd.read_csv('') from GitHub location to local directory where problem2.csv is located.

-If you get an error on missing packages, please install them.
+If not,change the directory on pd.read_csv('') from GitHub location to local directory where data sources are downloaded If you get an error on missing packages, please install them.